wingillis/wingillis.github.io/content/posts/2016-11-11-finger-possible.md

 Many frustrations, including typing with a touch screen keyboard, led me to think of alternative input methods.
 One approach I thought of was to put the 'keyboard' onto the fingers.
 Combinations of tapped fingers would produce coherent output.
 This immediately removes the spatial limitations of a keyboard.
 Instead of hitting a key in a specific location of the keyboard to generate a character, that same character can be mapped to a combination of finger presses (which can tap anywhere, even on someone's body).
 For example, the letter 'a' can be mapped from its spatial location on the keyboard to a combination of finger presses (press your left middle finger).
 Here are some pros:
-- with two 10-finger hands, there are 1023 finger combinations
+- with two 5-finger hands, there are 1023 potential finger combinations
-- with just one hand there are 31 combinations, enough to type all the letters, plus some
+- with a single hand there are 31 combinations; enough to type the alphabet
 - there are no spatial limitations
 - phone typing can potentially be a lot less distracting
 - there are more opportunities to interact with a computer without spatial limitations